paarthenon/variant/docu/docs/book/flags.md

     - later on when we need to add a new field for the epic called "coordinator" then we can split these elements.

  - Some of you may be familiar with the classic flags enums that have been in use in the programming world for decades.
 This is exactly where the term **flags** comes from.
 However, with the expressivity of TS a simple set of flags can be typed as `Record<Animal['type']>`.
 Flags would be much more useful if each property corresponded to an instance of a variant.
 That way sub-variants and other complex types could express themselves as well.

+****

+Cool use for flags

+Have a variant that describes each faction (maybe `FactionOpinion`), then create a reputation object based on `Matrix<typeof Faction>`.
+Maybe one faction considers crimes that you commit to be stains against your personhood.
+Your crimes in their lands will be permanently recorded as part of your rep data model.